InterCity Sleeper (British Rail): History

 The first sleeping car train on the Great Western Railway was introduced at the end of 1877 from London Paddington to Plymouth.
 This had broad gauge carriages with two dormitories, one with seven gentlemen's berths and the other with four ladies' berths.
 These were later replaced in 1881 by new carriages with six individual compartments.
 An additional service was soon added from London to Penzance which eventually became known as the Night Riviera.
 Under BR sleeping cars were limited to just the Penzance service After nationalisation there were two major investments in the sleeper fleet.
 The first occurred between 1957 and 1964 when 380 Mark 1 sleeping car carriages were built to replace the fleets inherited from the GWR, LMS and LNER.
 The Southern Railway didn't operate sleeper trains but did provide access to Compagnie International des Wagon Lits (CIWL) for their Night Ferry service from London to Paris via the Dover to Dunkerque train ferry.
 BR introduced the Inter-City brand for long haul passenger services in 1966.
 This in turn put all sleepers under the Inter-city banner.

 In the early 1960s the list of sleeper trains operated by BR was still extensive, despite some minor changes and early withdrawal of services including the end of the Friday night sleeper service from London to Oban at 19:15, from London Euston, services to Birkenhead, Manchester to Plymouth from London.
 However, sleeper services declined in number during the latter half of the 20th century, with the closure of truck routes, and some larger terminus stations, these had disappeared by 1975.
-In 1971, British Rail had already withdrew the name Aberdonian from the early evening departure from King's Cross, then timed at 7:55 pm.
+In 1971, British Rail had already withdrawn the name Aberdonian from the early evening departure from King's Cross, then timed at 7:55 pm.
 The name Night Aberdonian was then used on the 10.15 King's Cross to Aberdeen sleeper service.